-Common triggers include stress, extreme temperatures, spicy foods, fragrance and alcohol in skin care, and alcoholic drinks (especially wine), says dermatologist Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine.
+Common triggers include stress, extreme temperatures, spicy foods, fragrance, alcohol in skin care, and alcoholic drinks (especially wine) says dermatologist Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine.
 Even hot showers and skin-care acids can worsen symptoms.
-Constant rubbing and friction (like from frequent mask-wearing) can also cause a flare-up, says Skin Wellness Dermatology founder and dermatologist Dr. Corey L. Hartman, who has noticed an uptick in flare-ups since the beginning of the pandemic.
+Constant rubbing and friction (like from frequent mask wearing) can also cause a flare-up says Skin Wellness Dermatology founder and dermatologist Dr. Corey L. Hartman, who has noticed an uptick in flare-ups since the beginning of the pandemic.
 But there are ways to tame outbreaks and lessen their effects, so we asked 11 dermatologists and estheticians for their advice.
 They all recommend avoiding products with fragrances or alcohols and to be careful with potential irritants, like acids and physical exfoliants.
 Instead, look for products suited for sensitive skin and rosacea, and stock up on skin care that contains hyaluronic acid, azelaic acid, and niacinamide.
 Below are some specific products — from creams and cleansers to tinted primers and sunscreen — that might calm and camouflage inflamed skin.

 If you have reactive skin, you know that even the cleansing process has to be gentle.
 Zeichner and David Lortscher, a board-certified dermatologist and CEO of Curology, both recommend this foaming Neutrogena face wash for its extra-gentle ingredients.
 “The technology in this cleanser prevents the cleansing ingredients from compromising the integrity of the outer skin layer,” says Zeichner.